benpurdy/js-ray-caster/README.md

 	top-right: straif right
 	bottom-right: turn right

-#### Setup and Build Instructions
+## I Want to Mess With Code

+### Setup

-This project uses Grunt, to install Grunt and the various Grunt related grunt stuff, you can use npm like so:
+This project uses Grunt, to install Grunt and the various Grunt related grunt stuff, you can use npm to get all ready to build like so:

 	npm install

-##### Build
+### Building

 There are two build types `dev` and `dist` for development mode or distribution mode.
 Development mode leaves all the source files un-minified and un-concatenated.
 Distribution mode strips out all debug messages, minifies the files, and combines them into a single .js file.

 	grunt dev